Updated: Mar 1, 2022

 In other blog posts, I have made a number of arguments advancing the use of images in teaching and learning.
 These arguments derive in large part from two arenas of thought, one social and one scholarly.
 The social argument for using images in lectures is that we now live in the most visual era of human existence.
 Not since cave days have we used imagery to communicate elemental, fundamental knowledge en masse.
-This social driver is underpinned by an interior knowledge that we learn from visual cues long before we learn form words.
+This social driver is underpinned by an interior knowledge that we learn from visual cues long before we learn from words.
 Indeed, text is a recent social construct; visual interrogation is a biological, evolutionary imperative.

 Image provision will grow, not shrink.
 The academic setting gives us reason to deploy imagery as a matter of course, as a parallel constitutive pedagogy with as much legitimacy as text.
 The opportunities and justification create the potential for a transformation of teaching and learning spaces from what can often be a disengaging place of passive learning into an arena fit for the challenges of an unpredictable world demanding a critical population and workforce.
-It is a paradigm-shifting moment in HE history, guiding us from hegemonic adherence to the Gutenberg Press towards a more fit-for-purpose multimedia dimensionality.
+It is a paradigm-shifting moment in HE pedagogic history, guiding us from hegemonic adherence to the Gutenberg Press towards a more fit-for-purpose multimedia dimensionality.
 And yet, it doesn’t take off.
 Why not?
 The remainder of this blog is directed at why academics may resist the rise of the visual in human evolution and its scientifically-established potential in Higher Education teaching.

 MML scholarship is still novel.
 The primary tome, published in 2014, has come in for little, if any, reasoned criticism.
 It rests on decades of respected scholarship undertaken by the likes of Allan Paivio, a world-renowned scholar of cognition and memory.
 Its bedrock is solid and has been accepted and integrated into much other work in other fields, such as Psychology and Cognitive Load Theory.
 I have yet to come across reputable material that takes issue with the primary claims made by MML research, which is that we learn better with images and text, than text alone (Mayer, 2014).
 And since the method has not been widely applied in HE environments, empirical data concerning its effects has not been rigorously formulated.
 So, if there’s little discernible scholarly resistance to the use of images in HE lecture theatres, what forms of resistance push back at this counter-hegemonic pedagogy?